Mike Hassett: Underage

 Hassett played with Kerry at minor level in 1991 and 1992.
 He lined out in Munster Minor Football Championship finals in both seasons but lost out to Cork in both.

 In 1993 he joined the Kerry Under-21 team.
-Wins over Cork and Waterford seen him pick up a Munster Under-21 Football Championship title, where he scored a point in the final.
-A win over Galway seen Hassett and co qualify for an All-Ireland Under-21 Football Championship final with Meath.
+Wins over Cork and Waterford saw him pick up a Munster Under-21 Football Championship title, where he scored a point in the final.
+A win over Galway saw Hassett and co qualify for an All-Ireland Under-21 Football Championship final with Meath.
 Kerry came up short after a 1–08 to 0-10 scoreline in the end.

 He was again part of the team in 1994 but lost out to Cork in the first round.

-In 1995 wins over Clare and Waterford seen Hassett pick up his second Munster Under-21 Football Championship title, where he scored two points in the final.
+In 1995 wins over Clare and Waterford saw Hassett pick up his second Munster Under-21 Football Championship title, where he scored two points in the final.
 In the All-Ireland semi-final Kerry get over Donegal and book a second All=Ireland final in three seasons.
 In the final they faced Mayo.
 A replay was need but Hassett won an All-Ireland Under-21 Football Championship medal after a 3–10 to 1–12 win.